Coronavirus latest: Italy deaths surge past China | DW | 19.03.2020

 "Today we have seen the dawn after so many days of hard effort," said Jiao Yahui, a senior inspector at the National Health Commission.

-07:01 Germany's Finance Minister, Olaf Scholz, has revealed he's tested negative for coronavirus.
+07:01 Germany's Finance Minister Olaf Scholz has revealed he has tested negative for coronavirus.
 He took the test as he has been suffering from a cold recently but announced the good news on Twitter.

 06:39 German airline Lufthansa has said that the airline industry may not survive without state aid if the coronavirus pandemic continues for a lengthy period of time.